-How to Demonstrate Equity on Casper®
+How to Demonstrate Fairness on Casper®

-About Equity
+About Fairness

-Equity means that people have access to the opportunities, resources, networks and supports that they need to succeed.
+Equitable treatment means that people have access to the opportunities, resources, networks and supports that they need to succeed.
 Healthcare equity is providing patients appropriate resources according to their need, and addressing differential treatment arising from both system and individual factors.

 If a healthcare system is equitable, then no one is denied the right to be healthy.
 This means that there should be no differences in life expectancy or health outcomes across economic or ethnic groups.
 To achieve this, people of color and people from low-income communities need to be explicitly valued, and structural barriers to wellness removed.

-Equity in practice means that you will seek to empower people who are members of marginalized groups and support them in building their own capacities, creating and utilizing discrimination-free resources for them.
+Equitable treatment in practice means that you will seek to empower people who are members of marginalized groups and support them in building their own capacities, creating and utilizing discrimination-free resources for them.
 Someone using the skill of equity will respect diversity and seek inclusion for traditionally excluded groups.

-Equity in a Professional Setting
+Equitable Treatment in a Professional Setting

-Let's look at an example in a professional context for some insight.
-Below, we'll share a story of equity in a family doctor's office setting.
+Below, we'll share a story of equitable treatment in a family doctor's office setting.

 Pat is making her third trip to their family doctor's office in as many months.
 Pat, a First Nations Cree woman, was diagnosed with type 2 diabetes after the birth of her daughter 18 years ago, and her blood sugar control had never been great.
 She also had high blood pressure, high cholesterol, and diabetic foot ulcers.